mia-care/documentation/docs/p4samd/handbook/verification.md

 **Automatic**: only automatic Test Suites with a configured External Test Executor can be run.
 - Initialization: when the user triggers the execution, a new job for the Test Suite is created and assigned a `JobId`.
+- Running: the created job triggers the configured external test executor.
 - Results: The executor sends back results through a webhook to update the execution status or job result.
 If the execution report is provided in JUnit format, P4SaMD automatically processes and displays the results in the dashboard.
 - Reports: for each execution, users can download the related report.
 See [Execution Reports](#execution-reports) paragraph.

 **Manual**: only automatic Test Suites with can be executed, the manual executions have to be handled in the ALM tool, initiating and updating the information in the tool.

-### Creating and Configuring Test Suites
+### Configuring automatic Test Suites

-Test suites can be created for software versions that are not yet released.
-Each Test Suite can contain one or more tests.

 For **Automatic** Test Suites, users must configure the external test executor in the Test Suite details before running executions.
-Without this configuration, P4SaMD cannot trigger or run the Test Suite correctly.

-When a configured automatic Test Suite is executed:
-1. A job is created for that specific execution
-2. The job triggers the configured external test executor
-3. Upon completion, the execution report becomes available for download (if provided by the executor)

-**Note**: Configuring the external test executor is mandatory for automatic Test Suite execution.
-Without proper configuration, the system cannot trigger jobs or retrieve execution results.

 ## Executions